Saudi Arabia (Kingdom of Saudi Arabia)

 What to wear in Saudi Arabia for a woman?

-In Riyadh – the capital of Saudi Arabia, you are not obliged to wear Abaya as a tourist, but you should dress respectively.
-Try to avoid tight cloths, cover your body fully, no need to cover your hair if you don’t feel like.
-More importantly, I didn’t feel any pressure from the locals for being dress casually.
+In Riyadh – the capital of Saudi Arabia, you are not obliged to wear an Abaya as a tourist, but you should dress respectively.
+Try to avoid tight clothes, and cover your body fully, especially your shoulders, arms and legs.
+There’s no need to cover your hair if you don’t feel like it.
+More importantly, I didn’t feel any pressure from the locals for being dressed casually.

 Men outfit in Arabia.

-Not only women in Arabia are obliged to cover their body, men should be covered from wrists up to their knees.
-Traditional men outfit in Arabia is long loose Thawb.
+Not only women in Arabia are obliged to cover their bodies, but men should be covered from their wrists up to their knees.
+Traditional men’s outfit in Arabia is long loose Thawb.
 Men do not wear shorts outside of their house.
-The kaffiyeh is a headdress worn by men in the Middle East, hovewer nowadays it goes with a business outfit.
+The kaffiyeh is a headdress worn by men in the Middle East, however nowadays it goes with a business outfit.

 Weather in Saudi Arabia.

-Traveling to Saudi in summer is not recommended.
-Temperatures in summer reach 45-50 degrees.
+Traveling to Saudi in the summer is not recommended.
+It is not uncommon for temperatures in summer to reach 45-50 degrees.
 While in winter months they nowadays drop even to 16-18 degrees.

 In January 2023 Saudis told me it is the coldest winter ever!
 Before 2023 there was 1 RAINY DAY IN THE WHOLE YEAR!
-In January 2023 it rained 7 days in total – it’s the first time in Saudi’s history for plants and trees to grow outside on an open air.
-Some trees even grew across desert area.
-I saw it in Wahiba Sands in Oman few years ago, unusual phenomenon.
+In January 2023 it rained 7 days in total – it’s the first time in Saudi’s history for plants and trees to grow outside in an open air.
+Some trees even grew across desert areas.
+I saw it in Wahiba Sands in Oman a few years ago, an unusual phenomenon.

-Desert temperatures are very different, it gets realy hot during the day, but the temperature drops dramatically during night time.
-So if you are camping on red sands of the desert, have warm clothes with you.
+Desert temperatures are very different, it gets really hot during the day, but the temperature drops dramatically during nighttime.
+So if you are camping on the red sands of the desert, have warm clothes with you.

 Getting Around – local transport in Riyadh.